 - Aquire ability to sustain on a single swara for a longer duration and linger around swara without fatigue

-The practice of beginner lessons in music is equivalent to prepping the body for an intense workout.
-The basic lessons are designed to prep the voice for singers and fingers for instrumentalists, but mainly – the mind for all the artists.
+The practice of beginner singing lessons is equivalent to prepping the body for an intense workout in the context of music.
+The singing exercises for beginners are designed to prep the voice for individuals aspiring to learn singing .
 These lessons help us understand the swaras and swara sthaana (exact variations of swaras).
 Each lesson is designed to make us sing the combination of swaras as in sarale varase, stress and repeat swaras as in janti varase, traverse to higher octave as in taarasthaayi varase, traverse to lower octave as in taggusthaayi varase, skip from swara to swara as in dhaatu varase and finally see the structure of these swaras as a whole in alankaara.
 Initially, these lessons are taught in raga Maayamalavagoula.
 However, it is advisable to practice these lessons in ragas like shankarabharana, kalyani, kharaharapriya etc to familiarise oneself with the ragas and its swaras.

 How do they help you?